• Skip to primary navigation

 Preserving

 Homemade apple butter doesn't have a very long shelf life, or should I say "refrigerator life".
-It will only be good in the refrigerator for a couple of weeks to a month.
+It will only be good in the refrigerator for about a month.

 And if you're like me, you won't use a couple of quarts of apple butter in a month.
 So how can we preserve it to make it last longer?